bbortt/Java_Chess/README.md

 Border fourthPanelBottomBorder = BorderFactory.createEmptyBorder(10, 100,
 		10, 100);
 ```
 The layout looks quite difficult, but is very easy once you've seen it.
-There are two JTextFields (not in the layout) where the users can input their name.
+There are two JTextFields (not shown here), where the users can input their names.
 Further there is a JSlider which represents the timer.
 As you chose 0 as time, you will have an endless game (at least until someone got checked).

 <h2>ChessBoard.java</h2>
 ```Java